The Romantic Story of Margaret Catchpole: Cast

-Source material
+Novel and play

-In 1845 Richard Cobbold's historical novel The History of Margaret Catchpole: A Suffolk Girl was published, which helped make Catchpole famous, even if it did distort history, and made dull reading.
+The film was based on Richard Cobbold's 1845 historical novel The History of Margaret Catchpole: A Suffolk Girl.

-The novel was dramatised in the play Margaret Catchpole, the Heroine of Sussex (1845) by Edward Sterling, played at the Charlie Napier Theatre, Ballarat, in November 1859.
+The novel had also been dramatised in the play Margaret Catchpole, the Heroine of Sussex (1845) by Edward Sterling, played at the Charlie Napier Theatre, Ballarat, in November 1859.
 A later adaptation An English Lass by Alfred Dampier and C. H. Krieger, was played at the Standard Theatre, Sydney in 1887.
 The play was revived in 1893.

 The structure of the play was as follows: